 OTP authentication for Microsoft Active Directory Federation Service (ADFS).
-It enables ADFS servers to provide multi-factor authentication (MFA) using a Time-Based One-Time Password (TOTP) Algorithm which is based on RFC6238.
-Using this MFA provider users are required to enter a one-time passcode to complete a second factor authentication logon process.
+It enables ADFS servers to provide multi-factor authentication (MFA) using a Time-Based One-Time Password (TOTP) Algorithm based on RFC6238.
+Using this MFA provider, users must enter a one-time passcode to complete a second-factor authentication login process.
 OTP code is delivered via 3rd party provider’s API Gateway endpoint using HTTP POST.
-Managed API Gateway service is provided by vendors like Amazon (AWS SNS), Microsoft (Azure Api Management) etc.
+Managed API Gateway service is provided by vendors like Amazon (AWS SNS), Microsoft (Azure API Management) etc.

 OTP passcodes for 24 user accounts

 OTP codes delivery via 3rd party provider’s API endpoint (Message delivery with: SMS, E-MAIL, Phone etc.)

 Authentication against API endpoint

 ADFS 2016 / ADFS 2019 / ADFS 2022 support

 OTP passcodes for unlimited user accounts

 OTP data storage in MS SQL service

 OTP data storage in MS Active Directory attributes